Vankata453/supertux-launcher/README.md

 * [is-online](https://github.com/sindresorhus/is-online) - helps check if the machine is actually online, not if it has any active connections, despite them not actually connecting you to the internet.

+### Creating installers

+* [Electron Packager](https://github.com/electron/electron-packager) - used to package the launcher to an executable as a preparation for creating the installers.

+* [electron-wix-msi](https://github.com/felixrieseberg/electron-wix-msi) - uses the [WiX Toolset](https://github.com/wixtoolset) to create the MSI Windows installers.

 All of these modules and scripts are licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Check it for more details.